Companhia de Saneamento Básico do Estado de São Paulo – SABESP (NYSE:SBS) Upgraded at TheStreet

-TheStreet upgraded shares of Companhia de Saneamento Básico do Estado de São Paulo – SABESP (NYSE:SBS – Get Rating) from a c rating to a b rating in a research note released on Friday, TheStreetRatingsTable reports.
+Companhia de Saneamento Básico do Estado de São Paulo – SABESP (NYSE:SBS – Get Rating) was upgraded by equities researchers at TheStreet from a “c” rating to a “b” rating in a note issued to investors on Friday, TheStreetRatingsTable reports.

-Separately, StockNews.com assumed coverage on Companhia de Saneamento Básico do Estado de São Paulo – SABESP in a report on Wednesday, October 12th.
-They issued a hold rating on the stock.
+Separately, StockNews.com started coverage on shares of Companhia de Saneamento Básico do Estado de São Paulo – SABESP in a research note on Wednesday, October 12th.
+They issued a “hold” rating for the company.

+Companhia de Saneamento Básico do Estado de São Paulo – SABESP Stock Down 3.2 %

-Companhia de Saneamento Básico do Estado de São Paulo – SABESP Price Performance
+Institutional Trading of Companhia de Saneamento Básico do Estado de São Paulo – SABESP

-A number of hedge funds have recently added to or reduced their stakes in SBS.
-Envestnet Asset Management Inc. grew its stake in Companhia de Saneamento Básico do Estado de São Paulo – SABESP by 12.0% during the 1st quarter.
-Envestnet Asset Management Inc. now owns 65,293 shares of the utilities provider’s stock worth $642,000 after buying an additional 6,997 shares during the last quarter.
-Principal Financial Group Inc. grew its stake in Companhia de Saneamento Básico do Estado de São Paulo – SABESP by 27.7% during the 1st quarter.
-Principal Financial Group Inc. now owns 293,633 shares of the utilities provider’s stock worth $2,886,000 after buying an additional 63,722 shares during the last quarter.
-Mirae Asset Global Investments Co.
-Ltd. grew its stake in Companhia de Saneamento Básico do Estado de São Paulo – SABESP by 6.3% during the 1st quarter.
-Mirae Asset Global Investments Co.
-Ltd. now owns 33,411 shares of the utilities provider’s stock worth $328,000 after buying an additional 1,980 shares during the last quarter.
-Van ECK Associates Corp grew its stake in Companhia de Saneamento Básico do Estado de São Paulo – SABESP by 69.5% during the 1st quarter.
-Van ECK Associates Corp now owns 3,590 shares of the utilities provider’s stock worth $35,000 after buying an additional 1,472 shares during the last quarter.
-Finally, Aaron Wealth Advisors LLC acquired a new stake in Companhia de Saneamento Básico do Estado de São Paulo – SABESP during the 1st quarter worth approximately $464,000.
+Hedge funds have recently made changes to their positions in the company.
+Van ECK Associates Corp boosted its position in shares of Companhia de Saneamento Básico do Estado de São Paulo – SABESP by 69.5% during the 1st quarter.
+Van ECK Associates Corp now owns 3,590 shares of the utilities provider’s stock worth $35,000 after purchasing an additional 1,472 shares during the period.
+Tower Research Capital LLC TRC purchased a new position in shares of Companhia de Saneamento Básico do Estado de São Paulo – SABESP during the 3rd quarter worth approximately $36,000.
+Larson Financial Group LLC purchased a new position in shares of Companhia de Saneamento Básico do Estado de São Paulo – SABESP during the 2nd quarter worth approximately $39,000.
+Captrust Financial Advisors boosted its position in shares of Companhia de Saneamento Básico do Estado de São Paulo – SABESP by 79.0% during the 1st quarter.
+Captrust Financial Advisors now owns 5,068 shares of the utilities provider’s stock worth $50,000 after purchasing an additional 2,237 shares during the period.
+Finally, Signaturefd LLC boosted its position in shares of Companhia de Saneamento Básico do Estado de São Paulo – SABESP by 13.9% during the 3rd quarter.
+Signaturefd LLC now owns 7,513 shares of the utilities provider’s stock worth $68,000 after purchasing an additional 914 shares during the period.
 Hedge funds and other institutional investors own 12.65% of the company’s stock.

-Companhia de Saneamento Básico do Estado de São Paulo – SABESP Company Profile
+About Companhia de Saneamento Básico do Estado de São Paulo – SABESP

 Companhia de Saneamento Básico do Estado de São Paulo – SABESP provides water and sewage services to residential, commercial, industrial, and governmental customers.
 It provides water supply, sanitary sewage, urban rainwater management and drainage, urban cleaning, and solid waste management services, as well as related activities, including the planning, operation, maintenance, and commercialization of energy.